Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

       };

       //avoided using memo as it does not prevent re-rendering
-      //as only a single prop i.e, items array is received in it const List = WrappedListComponent;
+      //as only a single prop i.e, 'items' array is received in it const List = WrappedListComponent;

       export default List;